 The program began with a trip to Manhattan on Friday, and continued with Shabbat meals and late-night gatherings, workshops, classes and roundtable discussions with rabbis and renowned speakers, including TV producer Molly Resnick and basketball star Tamir Goodman.
 The two spoke about putting their love for Judaism before their careers.

-"Both speakers were off the chain," said Gabby Veytsman from Dallas, Tex.
+"Both speakers were off the chain," said Gabby Veytsman from Dallas, Texas.
 "I was sitting there and my jaw dropped."